castorini/anserini/docs/experiments-doc2query.md

 ```

 Note that this MAP is sligtly higher than the arXiv paper (0.178) because we used
-TREC-CAR corpus v2.0 in this experiment instead of corpus v1.5 used in the paper.
+TREC CAR corpus v2.0 in this experiment instead of corpus v1.5 used in the paper.